Shorthand for Thought: Compressing LLM Reasoning via Entropy-Guided Supertokens: Experiments and Results

 \subsection{Experimental setup}

 \paragraph{Supertoken adoption training.} We fine-tune each base model on OpenThoughts3~\citep{guha2025openthoughtsdatarecipesreasoning} with the extended tokenizer applied to assistant turns only.
 We compare three SFT modes: (i)~\emph{embedding-only} (new supertoken rows in \texttt{embed\_tokens} and \texttt{lm\_head}); (ii)~\emph{LoRA}~\citep{hu2022lora} ($r{=}16$, $\alpha{=}32$ on attention projections plus embedding rows); and (iii)~\emph{layer-unfreezing} (first $N$ and last $M$ transformer layers plus embeddings).
 In all modes, gradient hooks zero out base-vocabulary rows so only supertoken embeddings receive updates.
+The layer-unfreezing configuration used for all main-table results ($N{=}3$ first, $M{=}1$ last transformer layers, with backbone learning rate $2\times10^{-4}$) is held fixed across all 15 model--benchmark cells; there is no per-cell hyperparameter tuning, and the LoRA-vs-unfreezing comparison (Table~\ref{tab:training-ablation}) is a training-intensity ablation rather than model selection.
+Exact values are listed in Appendix~\ref{sec:experiment-details}.

-\paragraph{Evaluation.} We evaluate on five mathematical reasoning benchmarks (AIME'24, AIME'25, MATH-500~\citep{hendrycks2021measuringmathematicalproblemsolving}, Minerva, OlympiadBench~\citep{he2024olympiadbench}) in a zero-shot setting using vLLM~\citep{kwon2023vllm} on 2 H200 GPUs, running each evaluation 5 times and reporting mean accuracy, completion tokens, and supertoken adoption rate (fraction of reasoning tokens from the expanded vocabulary).
-Wall-clock latency reductions generally track or exceed token reductions, as shown in in Appendix~\ref{sec:latency-appendix}.
+\paragraph{Evaluation.} We evaluate on five mathematical reasoning benchmarks (AIME'24, AIME'25, MATH-500~\citep{hendrycks2021measuring}, Minerva, OlympiadBench~\citep{he-etal-2024-olympiadbench}) in a zero-shot setting using vLLM~\citep{kwon2023vllm} on 2 H200 GPUs, running each evaluation 5 times and reporting mean accuracy, completion tokens, and supertoken adoption rate (fraction of reasoning tokens from the expanded vocabulary).
+Throughout, we measure trace length in \emph{tokens} rather than characters: each generated token is one decoder forward pass, so re-encoding the same reasoning in fewer tokens is a genuine reduction in inference compute, not merely a change in how length is counted.
+Wall-clock latency reductions generally track or exceed token reductions (Table~\ref{tab:latency}).